altocodenl/cell/docs/llm-high.md

 I would like tho use quality and understandability as the goals for any acceptable framework of LLM programming.
 Economically, only quality is indefensible as a goal.
 Understandability might be a romantic dream or a good long term bet (I'm choosing the latter, but you can of course be agnostic).

+Now for the quaint: LLMs are far more nondeterministic than previous higher level languages.
+They also can help you figure out things at the high level (descriptions) in a way that no previous layer could help you dealing with itself.

 ## How would this look?

 Let's try to find the common elements of how this near-future would look like: